How to Protect Your Device From Extreme Weather

-Extreme weather – high and low temperatures, as well as heavy rain and other wet conditions – can negatively impact or permanently damage a device.
-Many electronic devices are designed for use within a temperature range of 0°C to 30°C (32°F to 95°F), and sustained use above or below this range is not recommended.
-Similarly, devices exposed to heavy rainfall or submerged in water can face damage, even if they are sold as waterproof or water-resistant.
+Extreme weather can harm or permanently damage your devices, from high and low temperatures, heavy rain, to wet environments.
+Many electronic devices are designed for temperatures between 0°C and 30°C (32°F to 95°F), and usage outside this range is not recommended.
+Similarly, devices exposed to heavy rainfall or submerged in water can be damaged, even if they are marketed as waterproof or water-resistant.

-Here are some steps users can follow to protect their devices during extreme weather, and actions they should take to help restore normal functionality if their devices are exposed to harsh conditions.
+Here are some steps you can follow to protect your devices during extreme weather, and actions to take to help restore normal functionality if your devices are exposed to harsh conditions.

-During normal use, a device’s battery and other components generate heat.
+During everyday use, your device’s battery and other components generate heat.
 To prevent overheating and maintain ideal operating conditions, devices feature cooling mechanisms such as fans and vents.
 When the weather is hot, the higher surrounding temperature makes it harder for a device’s cooling systems to work, which can cause the device to overheat to the point that it struggles to operate normally and becomes damaged.

-To protect your device in hot weather, you should reduce the chances of it getting hot:
+To protect your device in hot weather, you should reduce the chances of it getting too hot:

 Take off the case

-Removable cases, like the ones used with smartphones and tablets, can trap warm air close to your device, making it harder for heat to escape.
-Taking off the case gives the heat a chance to escape, helping to keep the device cooler and working smoothly.
+Removable cases for smartphones and tablets can trap warm air near your device, making it harder for heat to escape.
+Removing the case allows heat to dissipate, helping keep your device cooler and running smoothly.

-A good air flow, such as that from a breeze or fan, can help to push hot air away from the device.
+Good airflow, such as a breeze or a fan, can help push hot air away from your device.

 Don't leave it in a car